The Many Health Benefits of Mangoes

 In addition to the cholesterol reducing effects of the mango seed, extracts from mango plant leaves containing mangiferin have similarly proven beneficial.
 Laboratory animals exhibited lower levels of overall cholesterol, triglycerides, and LDL cholesterol (the bad kind) coupled with increases in HDL cholesterol (the good kind) after being administered mangiferin-rich extracts for 28 days (3).

 Mango has also been studied extensively in combination with other fruits and herbs.
 When laboratory animals fed a high-fat diet were given mango extract along with Hawthorn herb, expected increases in cholesterol levels did not occur (3).
-When combined with gooseberry, mango sped up the rate at which cholesterol was broken down and eliminated from the body (3).
+In fact, when combined with gooseberry, mango sped up the rate at which cholesterol was broken down and eliminated from the body (3).

 Vitamins A and C are essential for collagen production and keeping skin supple, firm, and strong; mangoes are excellent sources of these nutrients (6, 27).
 Vitamins C and E fight the effects of aging and minimize sun damage (6).
 The carotenoid pigments in the mango, a type of pigment also found naturally beneath the skin, boost pale complexions and provide a healthy, natural glow (8).